springernature/ux-elements-docs/nature/introduction.md

 Nature Portfolio is here to serve the research community by publishing its most significant discoveries - findings that advance knowledge and address some of the greatest challenges that we face as a society today.
 Our journals publish primary research, reviews, critical comment, news and analysis.

-This toolkit will ultimately provide you with;
+This toolkit will ultimately provide you with:

 - Our styleguide guidelines on accessibility, layout, typography, and iconography amongst others
 - Components that are used on Nature Portfolio branded products that can be consumed or copied for your products